Corporate plan 2023 / 2028 (2025 / 26 refresh)

 - Safeguarding remains a whole council priority and everyone's business.

-- Improved access to early help and the council's wellbeing and prevention offer are helping to reduce demand on statutory services.
+- Improved access to and use of the Council's early help and wellbeing and prevention offer and reduced demand on statutory services.

 - Carers are identified and supported in their own wellbeing.